Madis0/sodium-fabric-translations/README.md

 ## FAQ

+### Can I include this in my CurseForge/Modrinth/packwiz/whatever modpack?

+Yes!
+Everyone can do it, don't need any special permission.

 ### Current translation is wrong or I don't know how to translate it

 Please [open an issue on the phrase](https://support.crowdin.com/online-editor/#reporting-issues).